Corporate Governance

 Incentive-based compensation which is linked to the Company's business results is based on audited financial results and may be corrected after the fact (and duly reimbursed by the beneficiary), if subsequent audits find errors which call for restatements of results.

-During 2022, all share options granted under the 2015 Plan were granted at the Market Price (as such term is defined in the 2015 Plan).
-Further details with regard to the options granted by the Company may be found in the "Directors Report" section of the annual report.
+During 2023, all share options granted under the 2015 Plan were granted at the Market Price (as such term is defined in the 2015 Plan).
+Further details with regard to the options granted by the Company may be found in the "Directors Report" section of the Annual Report.

-During 2022 the Company had no employees who are substantial shareholders of the company, or are immediate family members of a director, the CEO or a substantial shareholder of the company, and whose remuneration exceeded S$100,000 during the year.
+During 2023 the Company had no employees who are substantial shareholders of the Company, or are immediate family members of a director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeded S$100,000 during the year.

 Principle 9: Accountability and Audit, Risk Management and Internal Controls